FallingSnow/h265ize/README.md

 > --he-audio :High Efficiency audio mode

 > --he-downmix :If there are more than 2.1 audio channels, downmix them to stereo. **`he-audio` must also be enabled**

+> --no-auto-audio-titles :Do not determine and add audio stream title metadata for audio streams without pre-existing title metadata.

 > --screenshots :Take 6 screenshots at regular intervals throughout the finished encode